caffidev/feather-rs/README.md

 * Is Feather production ready?

-Not yet.
-There are numerous bugs and missing features which have yet to be resolved, and the codebase has not been tested enough to consider the server production ready.
+No. There are numerous bugs and missing features which have yet to be resolved, and the codebase has not been tested enough to consider the server production ready.

 * How can I contribute?